as6140/Discrete_Event_Simulation_of_concert_ticket_purchases_across_venue_layouts/README.md

 supply between three ticket tiers: general admission, regular seating, and premium seating to maximize sales and decrease the time to sell out.

+## Basic Code Guidelines
+Required Python Imports

+import simpy
+import pandas as pd
+import numpy as np
+import random

+The Simulation will run one time as it is currently written.
+To run multiple times wrap the code below line 8 (there is a comment there) in a for loop.
+Simulation run times are collected in the list "total_simulation_times."

 ## The remaining descriptive details can be found in the Academic Paper (the PDF file in this repo)